soupdtag/speak-tool/README.md

 # Speak: a toolkit to collect speech recordings from Amazon Mechanical Turk workers
-Christopher Song, David Harwath, Tuka Alhanai, James Glass (README last updated by Christopher Song 22 Aug 2022)
+Christopher Song, David Harwath, Tuka Alhanai, James Glass (README last updated by Christopher Song 21 July 2022)

  - Overview
  - Setup/Instructions
  - Methods
  - Acknowledgements

+**For more information on the design of Speak, please refer to [this paper in LREC 2022](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.787.pdf).**

+**If you end up using Speak, I'd love to hear about it!
+Find me on LinkedIn and shoot me a message.
+Any [citations](http://www.lrec-conf.org/proceedings/lrec2022/bib/2022.lrec-1.787.bib) in your academic work are also appreciated.**

 ## Overview
 This toolkit allows requesters to collect speech recordings from workers on Amazon Mechanical Turk (AMT), by posting tasks to AMT using the boto3 ExternalQuestion data structure.
 Each webpage prompts a worker with a stimulus (image, text, sound, etc.) and uses an embedded audio recorder to collect the worker's speech recordings.
 Importantly, the collected data is validated before storage.